Entire home

 Builth Wells

 Builth Wells is home to this cottage.
-Clyro Castle and The Old House are local landmarks, and the area's natural beauty can be seen at Brecon Beacons National Park and Brilley Green Dingle.
+Clyro Castle and The Old House are local landmarks, and some of the area's activities can be experienced at Rhosgoch Golf & Leisure Club and Summerhill Golf Club.
 Hergest Croft Gardens and Small Breeds Farm Park and Owl Centre are also worth visiting.
-Fishing offers a great chance to get out on the surrounding water, or you can seek out an adventure with cycling nearby.
+Discover the area's water adventures with nearby fishing, or enjoy the great outdoors with cycling.

 Builth Wells, Mid Wales